senzing-garage/knowledge-base/HOWTO/create-senzing-github-repository.md

             1. Search for the team that will be used in `.github/CODEOWNERS` and select.
             1. Click `Save changes` button

+### Link the project board

+1. On the repository home page, click `Projects` tab.
+    1. Click `Link a project`
+    1. Select the respective project board for the repository.
+        1. `Senzing` organization: `Senzing Github Organization Project`
+        1. `senzing-factory` organization: `Factory`
+        1. `senzing-garage` organization, one of:
+            1. `App Server`
+            1. `G2 Python`
+            1. `Garage`
+            1. `Garage Roadmap`

 ### Repository About

 1. On repository home page, click **About** gear
-    1. Add Topic relative to which Scrum manages the repository:
+    1. Add Topic relative to which project board will be linked to the repository:
-        1. `senzing-app-server` for Api Server / Web App scrum
+        1. `senzing-app-server` for Api Server / Web App
-        1. `senzing-community` for Community scrum
+        1. `senzing-github-organization-project` for all Senzing organization repositories
         1. `senzing-g2-python` for G2Python projects
         1. `senzing-garage` for Garage projects
-        1. `senzing-gdev` for ????
-        1. `senzing-devsecops` for DevOps
+        1. `senzing-devsecops` for all senzing-factory organization projects
         1. `senzing-unknown` if not known
     1. Add optional Topics relative to code sub-project.
        Examples: